 The YMCA, the New Canaan Society and Love Out Loud are pleased to collectively sponsor Come Alive Winston-Salem, a community prayer breakfast and celebration for our community.
 Join us for a morning of inspiration on Tuesday, May 1, 2018, at 7am at the Benton Convention Center in Winston-Salem.

 CLICK HERE for more information on this year's speaker, Cynthia Garrett, as well as table and ticket information.

-Click the warehouse image below for a video with more on the 2018 Community Prayer Breakfast:
+Click the warehouse image below for a video from the 2017 Community Prayer Breakfast:

 Prayer Storm was an amazing day of believers coming together from across our community on March 19, 2016.
 Check out some of the pictures by clicking on the image below.
 CLICK HERE for an article in the Winston-Salem Chronicle on Prayer Storm.

 Watch the video below for the heart behind Prayer Storm:

 "A sleeping world emerges to new possibilities,

 weakening winter's icy grip,

 announce to all the promise

 that in due season